12 Days, from Positano to Antibes

 Day 1 -

-Begin your two week tour of the Mediterranean by meeting up with your charter yacht in the beautiful location of Positano in Italy.
+Begin your Mediterranean yacht charter by embarking in the beautiful location of Positano in Italy.

 Have lunch at one of the many side street cafes or restaurants before taking a dip into the cool waters and making passage to your next port of call for your first full day of adventure.